janbrrr/dndj/README.md

     - name: Forest Ambience
       # ...
       tracks:
       - forest_ambience_1.mp3                          # can either be a filename
+      - https://www.youtube.com/watch?v=HAw37tUHcOo    # or a YouTube video
-      - file: forest_ambience_2.mp3  # or a more specific config
+      - file: forest_ambience_2.mp3                    # or a more specific config (`file` can be a filename or link)
         start_at: 0:0:10  # (Optional) the format is %H:%M:%S
         end_at: 0:0:20    # (Optional) the format is %H:%M:%S
 ```